About Michelle

 Michelle Mariposa is an award winning Filipino-Chinese mezzo-soprano, praised for her “rich, powerful mezzo” (Parterre Box), “quicksilver coloratura, attention to detail, and spellbinding dramatic energy.”
 (The Washington Post) She is a Grand Finals Winner of the 2025 Metropolitan Opera Laffont Competition, awarded the Faith P. Geier Award.
 Michelle is a Cafritz Young Artist with the Washington National Opera.

-In the 2023-2024 season, Michelle made her company debut with Haymarket Opera as Damigella in Caccini’s Alcina.
-She joined Chicago Opera Theater and the Chicago College of Performing Arts as a young artist, where sang in the ensemble of Shostakovich’s The Nose, and covered the Countess and Podtochina.
+In the 2023-2024 season, Michelle made her company debut with Haymarket Opera as Damigella (Caccini’s Alcina.)
+She joined Chicago Opera Theater and the Chicago College of Performing Arts as a young artist, where she sang in the ensemble of Shostakovich’s The Nose, and covered the Countess and Podtochina.
 With COT, Michelle also premiered Gillian Rae Perry’s new opera, The Weight of Light.
-Additional engagements this past season include the title role in Carmen and her recital debuts with the Collaborative Arts Institute of Chicago and Chamber Music at Bethany.
+Additional engagements include the title role in Carmen and her recital debuts with the Collaborative Arts Institute of Chicago and Chamber Music at Bethany.

-Michelle has been a young artist with the Santa Fe Opera, where she covered Pastore 3 in Monteverdi’s L’Orfeo, and Teatro Nuovo, where she covered Calbo in Rossini’s rarely performed Maometto Secondo.
-Her other roles include Ruggiero in Handel’s Alcina, Third Lady in Die Zauberflöte, and the title role in Menotti's The Medium.
+Michelle has been a young artist with the Santa Fe Opera, where she covered Pastore 3 (Monteverdi’s L’Orfeo),and Teatro Nuovo, where she covered Calbo in Rossini’s rarely performed Maometto Secondo.
+Her other roles include Ruggiero (Hande’s Alcina), Third Lady (Die Zauberflöte), and the title role in Menotti's The Medium.

-Michelle’s other awards include the Lynne Cooper Harvey Foundation Award (top prize) from the Musicians Club of Women 2024 Vocal Competition and the Sullivan Award from the Sullivan Foundation.
+Michelle’s other awards include the Lynne Cooper Harvey Foundation Award (top prize) from the Musicians Club of Women 2024 Vocal Competition.
 Michelle is also a winner of the 2019 National Music Competition for Young Artists in her native Philippines, where she was also awarded Best Interpretation for the contest piece.

 Michelle completed her Master's degree in Voice and Opera Performance at Northwestern University, and her Bachelor’s degree in Voice and Psychology at the University of the Philippines, both summa cum laude.
 Michelle has studied with Stephen Smith, Mark Crayton, Christopher Ong Arceo, Raymond Leslie Diaz, and Katherine Molina.